 The P-Card Coordinator is designated to answer questions, address issues and oversee the administration of the program.
 All purchasing card requests must go through the P-Card Coordinator.

 Cardholders must use their purchasing card responsibly and for University business expenses only.
 Misuse of the card for transactions not falling within the guidelines of Willamette University policy will result in the suspension of the card.
 Pre-authorization of a purchase must be completed if required within your department.
 If making a purchase using grant funds, the cardholder is responsible for ensuring that all granting agency requirements are fulfilled.

 At the end of each billing cycle, each cardholder is required to reconcile their charges online and to ensure that all transactions are properly documented.
 Each expense should be allocated to the proper general ledger account number(s) and a brief description of the business expense entered online through Smart Data Online (https://smartdata.jpmorgan.com).
 After a charge has been reviewed and allocated, the "Cardholder Reviewed" box should be checked for that transaction.
-Once all of the charges for the statement period have been reviewed, an "Expense Report" should be printed, signed by the cardholder, and submitted to the Budget Manager with the original receipts and other supporting documentation attached.
+Once all of the charges for the statement period have been reviewed, an "Expense Report" should be printed, signed by the cardholder, and submitted to the Account Group Manager with the original receipts and other supporting documentation attached.

 The online reconciliation MUST be completed within ten days of the billing cycle cutoff.
 Failure to reconcile your statement or include proper documentation for charges will result in the suspension of the card.